 - A. Whenever a private street is proposed to be used or included in a subdivision, the private street shall conform in all respects with all the requirements contained and set forth in Div.
 10.3.
 (Private Street Regulations).
-A private street map need not be filed with the Advisory Agency in addition to the maps required by the provisions of this Article, provided that the maps filed in conformance with the provisions of this Article show the private street and contain the information pertaining to the street that is required to be provided in a private street map. - B. If a private street located within the proposed subdivision has been approved in accordance with the then applicable regulations prior to filing the tentative tract map of the subdivision, the street is deemed to comply with the requirements of this Section and Div.
+A private street map need not be filed with the Advisory Agency in addition to the maps required by the provisions of Article 11 (Division of Land), provided that the maps filed in conformance with the provisions of Article 11 (Division of Land) show the private street and contain the information pertaining to the street that is required to be provided in a private street map. - B. If a private street located within the proposed subdivision has been approved in accordance with the then applicable regulations prior to filing the tentative tract map of the subdivision, the street is deemed to comply with the requirements of this Section and Div.
 10.3.
 (Private Street Regulations) and no further approval is required.